 Sole Proprietorship tax vs. Single Member LLC tax

 A sole proprietorship should comply with the federal, state, and local level taxation laws.
-The sole proprietor has to report his or her income and loss from the business on the “proprietor’s” personalized income tax.
+The sole proprietor has to report their income and loss from the business on the “proprietor’s” personalized income tax.

 When it comes to single-member LLC taxes, the IRS takes a single-member LLC as a “disregarded entity.”
 That means they consider the business owner and the business without any separation between the two.